kevdbowers/asteroids/README.md

-    a shot.py file defining the Shot Sprite an overlay.py file defining the methods to generate an overlay an explosion.py file defining the Explosion sprite, this sprite is a visual effect that requires a LOCAL FILEPATH to a series of nine consecutive numbered images a requirements.txt file which shows the required libraries to be installed
+    a shot.py file defining the Shot Sprite an overlay.py file defining the methods to generate an overlay an explosion.py file defining the Explosion sprite, this sprite is a visual effect that requires a LOCAL FILEPATH to a series of nine consecutive numbered images a background.py file used to load and display the background image used in the game, this requires a LOCAL FILEPATH to an image a requirements.txt file which shows the required libraries to be installed

 To run this program enter the following in the command line: python3 main.py